 - Discounts for putting more than one person on your policy

 - Discounts for bundling your auto insurance with other property insurance, such as your home or rental policy

 - Student discounts, including discounts for completing a driver’s education course or getting good grades

 - Discounts for paying your policy online or automatically rather than sending checks each month

 If you want to take advantage of these discounts, you’ll have to ask your insurance agent if you qualify for them or what actions you’ll need to take.
 They’re certainly worth the effort, though.

 Interested in learning more tips and advice for dealing with used car issues?
 Visit us today at The KEY!
 Along with our Oklahoma City used car sales we offer several programs for our customers, including credit and life counseling, so you can make the most out of the money you make.
-You can also get lots of great advice on our Facebook and Google+ pages – check them out!
+You can also get lots of great advice on our Facebook page – check it out!